smlab-niser/23retinald/README.md

 ## Dataset

 We used the [Multi-Label Retinal Diseases (MuReD) Dataset](https://data.mendeley.com/datasets/pc4mb3h8hz/2) for our research.
-This dataset contains 2208 retinal fundus images for multi label classification on 20 disease labels, divided into 1766 for training and 442 for validation.
+This dataset contains 2208 retinal fundus images for multi-label classification on 20 disease labels, divided into 1766 for training and 442 for validation.
 The dataset was created and used in paper [Multi-Label Retinal Disease Classification using Transformers](https://arxiv.org/abs/2207.02335).

 **Citation:**